 Stress kills multitasking

-We often associate multitasking with stress.
-We often need to multitask because we are handling a stressful situation.
-The effort of multitasking increases the stress levels.
-And the stress hormones reduce the ability to multitask because they trigger flight-or-fight response characterized by hyperfocus.
-There are certain tips that help to ace the multitasking training.
-First, you can try to simplify the task as much as possible using the simplest visualization, childish colors and reduced creativity.
-Then, some parts of the tasks need to become automatic to minimize the attention required to handle them.
-And most importantly, you will need to calm down using some sort of breathing exercise and introducing calming elements into your visualization.
-Even a short pause before you need to handle the new situation can be helpful, as you can use it to calm yourself down.
-If you happen to fail, you need to be able to accept failure quickly so you can get back to handling yet more tasks.
-Thus when we practice multitasking, we also practice resilience.
+We often associate multitasking with stress because we usually need to multitask in stressful situations.
+The act of multitasking itself increases stress levels.
+Stress hormones then reduce our ability to multitask by triggering a fight-or-flight response characterized by hyperfocus.
+However, there are certain tips that can help you excel in multitasking.
+First, simplify the task as much as possible by using basic visual aids, bright colors, and limiting creativity.
+Next, automate parts of the task to minimize the attention required to handle them.
+Most importantly, calm yourself with breathing exercises and add calming elements to your visualization.
+Even taking a short pause before tackling a new task can help you center yourself.
+If you fail, quickly accept the failure so you can move on to managing more tasks.
+Therefore, by practicing multitasking, we also practice resilience.

 The wrong overfocus